sts10/tidy/readme.markdown

             Print attributes about new list to terminal.
 Can be used more than once to print more attributes.
 Some attributes may take a nontrivial amount of time to calculate

-    -c, --cut-to <CUT_TO>
-            Just before printing generated list, cut list down to a set number of words.
-Can accept expressions in the form of base**exponent (helpful for generating diceware lists).
-Cuts are done randomly

     -C, --remove-nonascii
             Remove all words that have any non-ASCII characters from new list